Restore a suspended user

 |This user has been suspended for abuse.||This message indicates that the user was suspended for abuse, such as breaching the Google Terms of Service.

-Such accounts are unrecoverable, and cannot be restored by a Google Apps administrator or Google for Work Support.
+Such accounts are unrecoverable, and cannot be restored by a G Suite administrator or Google Cloud Support.
 Please note that it also not possible to delete a user that has been suspended for abuse.